rust-lang/reference/src/statements.md

 ### `let` statements

-A *`let` statement* introduces a new set of variables, given by a pattern.
-The pattern may be followed by a type annotation, and/or an initializer expression.
+A *`let` statement* introduces a new set of [variables], given by a pattern.
+The pattern is followed optionally by a type annotation and then optionally by an initializer expression.
 When no type annotation is given, the compiler will infer the type, or signal an error if insufficient type information is available for definite inference.
 Any variables introduced by a variable declaration are visible from the point of declaration until the end of the enclosing block scope.

 ## Expression statements